-IANA has made an allocation from the "PCEP TLV Type Indicators" subregistry as follows.
+IANA had made an allocation from the "PCEP TLV Type Indicators" subregistry, where RFC 7150 was the reference.
+IANA has updated the reference as follows to point to this document.

-Value Description Reference 7 VENDOR-INFORMATION-TLV [RFC7150]
+Value Description Reference 7 VENDOR-INFORMATION-TLV RFC 7470

 6. Management Considerations